Using the access information/credentials provided make sure you can log into to your:

 In this lab your automation controller was already configured during installation to fetch collections from PAH and Ansible Galaxy.
 The first task is to disable direct retrieval of collections from Ansible Galaxy so only collections on PAH could be used.

-Organization in Automation Controller and click EditYou could add more credentials here, the order of these credentials sets precedence for the sync and lookup of the content.
+default Organization in Automation Controller and click EditYou could add more credentials here, the order of these credentials sets precedence for the sync and lookup of the content.

 It’s important to note that the PAH credentials are added automatically during an installation of Automation Controller and PAH in one installer run.
 If you add PAH later you have to configure the credentials yourself!